Delta Range: A Mountaineering Playground

 Grapefruit Rocks

-To get to Grapefruit rocks go N on the Steese Expressway.
-When you get to Fox go straight and the road turns into the Elliot Highway.
-It is also the road to Prudhoe Bay so expect to share the road with 18 wheelers.
-At mile 28 the road crests a shoulder of Wickersham Dome and then the pavement ends.
+To get to Grapefruit rocks, go north on the Steese Expressway.
+When you get to Fox, go straight, and the road turns into the Elliot Highway.
+It is also the road to Prudhoe Bay, so expect to share the road with 18-wheelers.
+At mile 28, the road crests a shoulder of Wickersham Dome, and then the pavement ends.
 Another 8 miles and you cross Globe Creek.
 The grey rocks straight in front of you and up the hill are Upper Grapefruit.
 The rocks left of the road and out on a shoulder are Lower Grapefruit.

 Upper Grapefruit Rocks